embive/embive/README.md

 it was decided to not support the floating point extensions.

-You can still use floats with Embive as the GCC/Clang compiler provides a soft-float implementation, but expect larger binaries and slow performance.
+You can still use floats with Embive as the GCC/Clang compiler provides a soft-float implementation, but expect larger binaries and lower performance.
 In some cases, you can offload the floating computation to the host using syscalls.

 ## Minimum supported Rust version (MSRV)